-3. Push the "Hour Select Button" until the display indicates the correct time in hours.
-Note: In the afternoon you should push the button until a "P" is displayed beside the correct hour.
+3. Push the "Hour Select Button" until the display indicates the correct hour.
+Note: For PM be sure there is a "P" displayed beside the correct hour.

 4. Push the "Minute Select Button" until the display indicates the correct time in minutes.